PiS win Poland vote, lose Senate majority | DW | 14.10.2019

 Despite its big win at the polls, the Law and Justice party has lost control of Poland's Senate.
 PiS also fell shy of the lower house seats needed to force through constitutional changes.

-The nationalist Law and Justice (PiS) appears to have narrowly won Poland's legislative elections, according to preliminary results, but also to have fallen short of the landslide victory that the party would have needed to overhaul the constitution.
+The nationalist Law and Justice (PiS) has won Poland's legislative election, according to final results published late Monday, but fell short of the landslide victory that the party would have needed to overhaul the constitution.
 Results released on Monday predict that PiS will retain 48 or 49 seats in the 100-member Senate, while the Civic Coalition (KO), led by the market-liberal Civic Platform (PO) party, will win 42 or 43 seats, and the rest will go to other parties and independent senators.
 PiS could even fall short of the 231 seats necessary to retain its majority in the more powerful 460-member lower house, the Sejm.

 Opposition leader Katarzyna Lubnauer tweeted that PiS's domination of the Senate was dead: "Thanks to the agreement of opposition parties, the opposition will have the majority."